JackcN2/Ascii-webcam/README.md

 # Limitations

+On irregular screen resolutions you may need to run the displays in fullscreen due to issues with  that way text is displayed quickly

 On linux install script will not function unless you chmod its  permissions to make it be executable

 Due to the nature of the programs netcode, additional steps by each user is required if  you  want to connect two computers not on the same network.